by Matt Gibson

 Eggplant attracts a lot of pests, and it’s hard to harvest without having to share a bit with the critters in your garden unless serious precautionary measures are taken to offset the issue.

-Plant eggplant near thyme and tarragon, whose strong scents will keep pest insects away from the eggplants.
-Plant spinach directly next to the eggplants to keep weeds at bay as they bask in the shade of the tall eggplants.
+Plant eggplant near thyme and tarragon, whose strong scents will keep pest insects away from the eggplant.
+It’s a great idea to plant spinach directly next to the eggplant to keep weeds at bay as they bask in the shade of the tall eggplants.

 Broccoli with Onions, Garlic, Celery, and Beets (and More)

-Broccoli is a very compatible garden buddy that gets along with just about everyone.
+Broccoli is very amenable to successful companion planting as it gets along with just about everyone.
 Pungent plants like onions, garlic, celery, basil and sage all make great neighbors to broccoli—they all deter pests that feed on broccoli heads and attract insects that eat those pests as well.

 Onion and celery also help improve the flavor of broccoli when planted nearby.
-Broccoli requires a large amount of calcium in the soil as well, so planting beets and nasturtiums next to broccoli is a wise choice.
+Broccoli requires a large amount of calcium in the soil as well, so planting beets and nasturtiums next to broccoli is a great way to increase the calcium content of the soil.

 Carrots with Tomatoes (and More)